Loft Conversion Plumbing

 After the water pipes and any toilet or showering facilities are installed make sure they are thoroughly tested before allowing the plumber off site!

-Dependent on agreement with your builder it is a good idea to have your decorating plans already in place so that once the walls and ceilings have been plastered you can paint them before putting radiators and other plumbing items in place.
+Dependent on agreement with your builders it is a good idea to have your decorating plans already in place at the first fix plumbing stage so that once the walls and ceilings have been plastered you can paint them before putting radiators and other plumbing items in place.

 This saves an awful lot of time and inconvenience at a later date.